Raiffeisen-DGTL/checkita-data-quality/docs/index.md

 The project is configured with a parameterized SBT build that allows building the framework for a specific version of Scala and Spark, publish the project to a given repository, and also build Uber-jar, both with and without Spark dependencies.

+*In addition, project is published to Maven Central repository.
+For more details on Maven releases, please see project information on [GitHub](https://github.com/Raiffeisen-DGTL/checkita-data-quality).*

 **License**